Georgy Malenkov: Early life and education

-Malenkov was born in Orenburg in the Russian Empire.
-His paternal ancestors immigrated during the 18th century from the area of Ohrid in the Ottoman Rumelia Eyalet (present day North Macedonia).
+Malenkov was born in Orenburg in the Russian Empire on January 8, 1902.
+His paternal ancestors were of Macedonian descent.
 Some of them served as officers in the Russian Imperial Army.
 His father was a wealthy farmer in Orenburg province.
 Young Malenkov occasionally helped his father to do business selling the harvest.
 His mother was a daughter of a blacksmith and a granddaughter of an Orthodox priest.

-Malenkov graduated from Orenburg gymnasium just a few months prior to the Russian revolution of 1917.
+Malenkov graduated from Orenburg gymnasium just a few months prior to the Russian Revolution of 1917.